stlab/libraries/libraries/future/stlab_future.md

       This future is copyable, so there is no need for a `std::shared_future`.

-      If this future is only used as an rvalue and there are no copies then the value returned, by `get_try` or through a continuation, will be moved.
+      If this future is only used as an rvalue and there are no copies, then the value, returned by `get_try` or through a continuation, will be moved.

-      Multiple continutations may be attached to a single future with `then()`. `then()` is declared `const` since it does not mutate the result object of the future.
+      Multiple continutations - forming a split - may be attached to a single future with `then()`. `then()` is declared `const` since it does not mutate the result object of the future.
 The continuation is called with the value type, not the future.

       A sink argument to a continuation should take the argument by value and move the object as needed.